-For reason of file size, all complete figures (i.e. with images/captions/associated text) should not be in the main text of the protocol, but should be provided to the discipline lead as a separate Word file.
+In the interest of file size, complete figures (i.e. with images/captions/associated text) should not be in the main text of the protocol if they are too big, but should be provided to the discipline lead as a separate Word file.
 Tables should remain with the text of the protocol.

 All photographs, or specially drafted or reproduced illustrations should have an attribution.
 The text may be small type size and oriented vertically at the side of a photograph or it may be included in the caption of an illustration.
+The discipline leads are required to submit information on copyrights to the IPPC Secretariat, and the Secretariat will contact authors to obtain any relevant permission to use photographs or other illustrations.